 Enquire about this courseMake an enquiry

-This course – a series of monthly talks – introduces the key concepts from the psychodynamic and developmental...Find out more
+This course – a series of monthly talks and follow up discussion – introduces the key concepts from the psychodynamic and developmental...Find out more

 This course provides a foundation in psychoanalytic principles and their application to working with complex and challenging individuals.
 We will...Find out more